ebezzam/open-microscopy-ai-workshop/README.md

 These steps are described [here](https://openuc2.github.io/docs/Toolboxes/DiscoveryFluorescence/LED_Fluoresence_microscope/#22-flashing-the-esp32-firmware).

+### 3) Testing the Electronics (optional)

+With the electronics connected to **your laptop**, you can test the electronics from [this page](https://youseetoo.github.io/indexWebSerialTest.html) (note you should use Chrome or Edge):
+- Laser 2 for Blue LED
+- Motor control, Z stage

-### 2) Assembling the Microscope
+### 4) Assembling the Microscope

 We can now assemble the microscope!
 These steps are laid out [here](https://openuc2.github.io/docs/Toolboxes/DiscoveryFluorescence/LED_Fluoresence_microscope/#step-1-assemble-the-microscope).

-### 4) Testing the Electronics

-From [this page](https://youseetoo.github.io/indexWebSerialTest.html) you can test the electronics.
-- Laser 2 for Blue LED
-- Motor control, Z stage

 ### 5) Using ImSwitch for remote control